 The best advice I can give you is to start at the source – your clothing labels.
 Before you buy take note when clothes say they are ‘dry clean only’ and opt for alternatives when available.
 If your label says simply, ‘dry clean’ you can also consider home cleaning depending on the material.

-You may be ready to invest in an ethical silk dress, but there’s more to consider than the one-time purchase of your garment.
+You may be ready to invest in an ethical silk dress, or bamboo boxers for men, but there’s more to consider than the one-time purchase of your garment.
 Most of the environmental impact of clothing – 70-80 percent to be specific – occurs during the cleaning phase.
 If you think through your purchase before you buy, it can make big impact on sustainability.

 Before you buy you can ask yourself questions like: